SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 All comments of the other trajectory's results and derived parameters will be kept and merged into your current one.

-**IMPORTANT** Purging of duplicate comments rqeuires overview tables.
+**IMPORTANT** Purging of duplicate comments requires overview tables.
 Since there are no overview tables for *group* nodes, this feature does not work for comments in *group* nodes, only in *leaf* nodes (aka results and parameters)!
 So try to avoid to add comments in *group* nodes within single runs.